About Me (Barbara Weibel)

 Find your Representative by clicking HERE and doing the same thing.

-In all three cases, copy and paste the following message into the email/contact forms:
+In both of these cases, copy and paste the following message into the email/contact forms:

 (as Dave said in the audio link above, this is already on the table in Washington and they’ll know what it means; you’re just not likely to hear it on the nightly news.
 It’s not a new and ‘unheard of’ concept to your Congressmen.)